luteberget/deadlockrail/README.md

 > Veronica Dal Sasso, Leonardo Lamorgese, Carlo Mannino, Andrea Onofri & Paolo Ventura (2021):The Tick Formulation for deadlock detection and avoidance in railways traffic control.
 J. Rail Transp.
 Plan.
 Manag.17,p.
 100239, doi:10.1016/j.jrtpm.2021.100239.

-A performance measurement script can be run by typing:
+A performance measurement script can be run by executing:

  > ./perf_benchmark_sasso.sh

 The directory `benchmark_twotrainscaling` contains a set of instances with two trains and a number of stations.
-The performance can be measured by typing:
+The performance can be measured by executing:

- > ./perf_benchmark_twotrainscaling
+ > ./perf_benchmark_twotrainscaling.sh

 ## Usage